thebearingedge/mini-core/README.md

 In general, manual creation of providers is mose useful for reusable functionality that needs to be configured differently from application to application.

 So far we have seen a couple of examples of manually created `providers`.
-At times it is useful to make a registered dependency configurable.
-The example above that defines `deepThoughtProvider` demonstrates how this can be done.
+The above `deepThoughtProvider` is a very basic example.

-A detail omitted from that example is that when a `provider` is registered, the function passed to `core.provide` is called with an `injector`.
+A detail omitted from that example is that when a `provider` is registered, the function passed to `core.provide` is actually passed an `injector`.
 ```javascript
 core.provide('foo', injector => {
   return { _get() { /* use injector */} };
 });
 ```
-At after the `core` Configuration Phase, the `injector` will have access to all dependencies registered to the core.
+After the `core` Configuration Phase, the `injector` will have access to all dependencies registered to the core, so it can be used to access dependencies at runtime.

 #### `get(id)`
-`injector.get` can be used to resolve a registered dependency within the `_get` method of a provider, just as shown in previous examples using `core.get`
+`injector.get` can be used to resolve a registered dependency, just as shown in previous examples using `core.get`

 Example:
 ```javascript